A theory of stacks with twisted fields and resolution of moduli of genus two stable maps: Introduction

-has a canonical smooth algebraic stack structure, known as the \ts{stack with twisted fields over $\fM$ with respective to $\La$,} and determines a proper and birational morphism $\varpi\!:\fM^\tf\!\lra\!\fM$ known as the \ts{forgetful morphism};
+Then, there exists a smooth algebraic stack $\fM^{\tf}_\La$ parameterizing the objects of $\fM$ along with the root-to-leaf (RL) twisted fields with respect to $\La$, as well as a proper and birational morphism whose restriction to the preimage of $\fM^\mn$ $(\subset\!\fM)$ as in~(\ref{Eqn:boundary}) is an isomorphism.
+Furthermore, $\fM^{\tf}_\La$ admits an induced LES.